 Well being and recovery

 You may choose to make some positive lifestyle changes after treatment, even if you already have a healthy lifestyle.
 Changes to the way you live can improve your health and well-being and help your body recover.
 They may also help to reduce the risk of late effects.
-These include not smoking and keeping physically active and having a well-balanced diet.
+These include not smoking, keeping physically active and having a well-balanced diet.

 Everyone has their own way of dealing with illness and the different emotions they experience.
 There are lots of different ways to communicate and these can help you feel less alone.
 They include support groups and online support.
 You may find it helpful to talk things over with family and friends or your doctor or nurse.